Amankhalsa/school_mgmt/School_pro.md

 		$table->string('usertype')->nullable();

 * for remove user table run this
+* You can also rollback if you want to drop your last migrated table

 		php artisan migrate:rollback
+* The migrate:reset command will roll back all of your application's migrations:

+		php artisan migrate:reset
+* The migrate:fresh command will drop all tables from the database and then execute the migrate command:

+		php artisan migrate:fresh

+		php artisan migrate:fresh --seed

 * Then run  for create user table in DB